 A recent study showed that brands often get this wrong.
 They focus on doing things that cost time and money — but that don’t do anything to make customers feel served.

-For example, people prefer digital channels for service.
+For example, people prefer digital channels for simple issues, such as a password reset.
 Yet for complex problems, 81% of service professionals say the phone is a preferred — up from 76% in 2020.

-The data actually revealed that going above and beyond doesn’t offer any better customer loyalty ROI than simply meeting a customer’s initial expectations.
-This point shows that it’s possible to move the needle on customer loyalty without overspending on ‘wow’ experiences when meeting expectations alone works.
+The data actually revealed that going above and beyond doesn’t offer any better customer loyalty ROI than simply meeting a customer’s initial expectation.
+This point shows that it’s possible to move the needle on customer loyalty without overspending on ‘wow’ experiences when meeting expectation alone works.

 What Makes An Effortless Experience?